University of Rochester Pre-College Program

 The letter of recommendation must come from a school official who can speak to your academics, as well as your potential fit related to the classes you are choosing.
 There will be a section in the application where the student can enter in the school official’s contact information and an email will be automatically sent to the school official requesting the letter of recommendation on behalf of the student.
 The school official will have access to submit the letter of recommendation for the student’s application.

-- Financial Assistance Form
+- Note: Financial Assistance Form is not required for our students.

 SUMMER SCHOOL TUITION, FEES, ADDITIONAL COSTS